iyans018/Awards-Web-App-Member.id/README.md

 ## Requirements
 - Node.js v16.15.1
 - npm v8.11.0
-- MongoDB installed on local or change DB_URI in .env file on the 'backend/.env'
+- MongoDB installed on local or change DB_URI with your Mongo Atlas url in .env file on the 'backend/.env'

 ## How to install dependencies
 - Open project directory Awards Web App through cmd or terminal